TMCC Business Plan Competition - 2013

 - Student entrants agree to grant TMCC and/or organizations designated by them, the unlimited right to videotape, photograph, audiotape, transcribe or otherwise record all public sessions of the competition, including but not limited to oral presentations, question-and-answer sessions and feedback rounds.
 All entrants agree that TMCC and/or their designated organizations may use any such transcriptions and/or recording(s) (in whole or part) for such publicity and marketing purposes as their organizations may see fit, including those which may result in profit.

-- Oral Presentations will be made at TMCC on Feb.
-7, 2014.
+- Oral Presentations will be made at TMCC (date is TBA).
 The facilities will include sound, projection screen, and a computer running Windows 7 operating system and Microsoft Office 2010 products.
 Students will be required to bring a CD or USB device with the file containing any material they wish to project.

 - Team members are not allowed to bring food or beverages into the rooms for presentation.
 (There will be a contestant lounge available for use before/after each team's presentation, and water will be provided at the podium in the presentation room.)
 Students may bring product samples for their presentations, but may not bring any promotional items or giveaways to the judges.
 Paper materials for the judges are allowed, but not required.